chronologic/ethereum-alarm-clock/docs/claiming.rst

 To understand the claiming mechanism it is important to understand the problem it solves.

-Consider a situation where there are two people Alice and Bob competing to execute the same request that will issue a payment of 100 wei to whomever executes it.
+Consider a situation where there are two people Alice and Bob are competing to execute the same request.
+The request will issue a payment of 100 wei to whomever executes it.

 Suppose that Alice and Bob both send their execution transactions at